S Hotels and Resorts

 The Company has established a framework for human rights management to align with international standards and the Company’s context, emphasizing the following: 1.
 Policy Commitment 2.
 Assessing of Actual and Potential impacts 3.
 Implementing policies and assessment and addressing Impacts, including internal and external control 4.
 Tracking and Reporting Performance and 5.
 Correction and Remediation

-Supervisory Structure, Roles and Responsibilities of the Board and Management in Managing Human Rights
+Governance Structure, Roles, and Responsibilities of the Board of Directors and Management in Human Rights Management

 Human Rights Policy

-The Company places great importance and is committed to conducting its business in accordance with good corporate governance principles, demonstrating responsibility to society and all stakeholders.
-In this regard, the Company's Sustainable Development Department has developed a Human Rights Policy to serve as a policy framework and guidelines for protecting the human rights of employees and related parties, such as employees and customers.
-Additionally, the Company respects the privacy of stakeholders, including employees, customers, and shareholders.
-The Company has implemented a policy and measures for the protection of personal data to safeguard the privacy of stakeholders.
+The Company places strong importance on and is committed to conducting its business in accordance with the principles of good corporate governance, demonstrating responsibility toward society and all stakeholders.
+In this regard, the Company’s Sustainability Development Department has established a Human Rights Policy to serve as a framework for the protection of the rights of employees and related parties, such as staff and customers.

 Impact Assessment or Potential Impact